Prag8855/aab/content/guides/permanent-residence.md

     It's not tied to your income or occupation.
 You can change jobs, start a business or study, without permission from the *Ausländerbehörde*.
 - **It's more trusted**
     It's easier to get a loan, get a mortgage, or find an apartment.[^8]

-There is **one small disadvantage**: if you travel outside of Germany for more than 6 months, your [PR](/glossary/Niederlassungserlaubnis) expires.
-Other [residence permits](/glossary/Aufenthaltstitel) also expire after 6 months, but the [[Blue Card]] only expires after 12 months.[^20] For this, the Blue Card is a little better.

 You might also [qualify for German citizenship](#citizenship).
 It's better than permanent residence.